 But this way of doing things is dissolving rapidly.
 We believe the world’s $10 trillion education market is at the beginning of a shift away from selling products that appeal to top-down decision makers, and towards products that serve the true ‘customers’ of education — children — with a better experience.

 A similar shift has happened in other industries.
 Customer satisfaction is growing as people are increasingly able to get the experience they want.
-Take entertainment: customers once had to tie TV-watching to decisions network executives made about broadcast schedules.
-Now Netflix gives us the entertainment experience that suits our taste.
-Or travel: vacations used to be dominated by pre-packaged experiences, decided on by a few hotel chains.
-Now Airbnb helps us choose the stays and experiences that are right for us.
-These industries shifted from top-down decisions to treating their customers as decision makers, empowering them to get and shape better experiences.
+Take entertainment: consumers’ TV experience was once determined by a few network executives deciding a linear broadcast schedule, giving everyone the same programs at the same time.
+Now Netflix enables each of us to choose the entertainment experience that suits our taste.
+Or travel: vacation stays used to be dominated by pre-packaged experiences, decided on by a few hotel chains.
+Now Airbnb enables us to choose the stays and experiences that are right for us.
+These industries shifted from making top-down decision-making to treating their customers as the decision makers, empowering them to choose the experiences they really want.

 Now it’s education’s turn.
 Today, the majority of U.S. families are dissatisfied with their children’s education.
-And they’re beginning to see that they don’t need to put up with an unsatisfying education experience any more than they’ve needed to put up with unsatisfying experiences in any other part of their lives.
+They only get a narrow sliver of the learning experiences they truly want for their children.
+They are limited to the experiences their local school can provide.
+Most families can’t afford to go to a different school, or to find other high quality educational experiences for their children.
+Yet families are beginning to realize that they don’t need to put up with an unsatisfying education experience any more than they’ve put up with unsatisfying experiences in other parts of their lives.
 ClassDojo’s journey so far is proof.
 Here’s some inside information:

 - From day one, ClassDojo’s growth has been 100% organic, fueled entirely by word of mouth to tens of millions of users.
 We haven’t spent a dollar on advertising.